-Admin users can search for information on the dashboard page based on certain key words.
+The Admin users can search for information on the dashboard page based on certain key words.
 There is a Search text box available at the top of the feeds.
-They can type in their keyword and the search result will be displayed below the Search text box based on the keyword typed in.
+They can type keyword(s) and the search result will be displayed below the Search text box based on the keyword typed.